Friday, June 27, 2008

 The problem, though, was that before long the journal was not enough.
 I’d start something, jot down a funny thing Ben did or make an observation about my new life, and then it would sit there, undeveloped.
 I didn’t have any compelling reason to develop my thoughts into an essay.
 And after years of steady writing in graduate school, culminating in a nearly 300-page dissertation, I didn’t really even know how to write an essay about myself.
 I cast about for a year or so, writing unfinished essays during Ben's naps, not knowing what to do with them.
 Eventually I lucked into a writing group and from there landed a position at Literary Mama and, between the gentle pressure of my monthly turn to present at writing group and the inspiration of the essays I edit, I found my way to a regular writing gig, a book, and a new life as a writer.

-But it all would have been much simpler if I'd had Lisa Garrigues book, Writing Motherhood, back then.
+But it all would have been much simpler if I'd had Lisa Garrigues book, back then.

 I confess, I haven’t read any other writing books, so I have nothing to compare this to.
 Well, that’s not even quite right; I haven’t finished any other writing books.
 I’ve poked around Bird by Bird (and found it quite useful when I do), read a few lines of Writing Down the Bones, but I’ve always gotten a little impatient with the books, always had a moment when I realized, “Wait... no one’s asking me for snack, no one needs a dry diaper, I should be writing!” and put them down.
 So one of the things I like most about Garrigues’ book is that she invites you to do just that.
 It is not a book to read cover to cover (although I did, for this review, and it holds up perfectly well to that sustained attention), but one to pick up and read for twenty minutes when you have an hour free, or five minutes when you have ten: pick it up, find your inspiration, put the book down, and write.
 Because just as no one learns to parent by reading parenting books, no one learns to write without writing.